finbourne/finbourne-identity-sdk-python/sdk/docs/RolesApi.md

 # **list_users_in_role**
 > list[UserResponse] list_users_in_role(id)

-[EARLY ACCESS] Get the users in the specified role.
+[EARLY ACCESS] ListUsersInRole: Get the users in the specified role.

 List all Users in the specified Role